Making Semantic Publishing Execution Rules

 by Orri Erling / on 18 Nov 2014

 LDBC SPB (Semantic Publishing Benchmark) is based on the BBC linked data platform use case.
 Thus the data modelling and transaction mix reflects the BBC’s actual utilization of RDF.
 But a benchmark is not only a condensation of current best practices.
 The BBC linked data platform is an Ontotext Graph DB deployment.
-Graph DB was formerly known as Owlim.
+Graph DB was formerly known as OWLIM.

 So, in SPB we wanted to address substantially more complex queries than the lookups that the BBC linked data platform primarily serves.
 Diverse dataset summaries, timelines and faceted search qualified by keywords and/or geography are examples of online user experience that SPB needs to cover.